Probiotics vs. prebiotics: 8 key insights to revolutionise your gut health

 This article at Avea aims to help you optimise your gut health by delving into the unique properties of probiotics and prebiotics.
 We’ll explore their individual roles, the science-backed benefits they offer, and how they contrast and complement each other.

-What is gut health?
+How important is gut health?

 Gut health is a critical aspect of overall wellness.
-It is often described as the cornerstone of our general health.
+It is often described as the cornerstone of general health.

 A healthy gut contributes to a strong immune system, effective digestion, and may even help prevent some cancers and autoimmune diseases.